klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

     - RoutePosition
     - MovementPosition

-- SwapMovement on LoadingSurface.
+- SwapMovement on RouteSurface.
 - UnderclingGrip when you can’t see from Distal of Elbow.
 - FootHold

 - HiddenByShadow
-    - A LoadingSurface can be Hidden in a Shadow
+    - A RouteSurface can be Hidden in a Shadow
-        - What LoadingSurfaceType is most easily HiddenByShadow?
+        - What RouteSurfaceType is most easily HiddenByShadow?
             - SmallHold

     - HiddenByNoShadow
         - HiddenByNoShadow only applies to RockWalls, since ArtificialHolds are almost always a different color from the wall and artificial lighting doesn’t ever vary.
-        - Shadows help Climbers to see the 3Dimensional form of LoadingSurfaces.
+        - Shadows help Climbers to see the 3Dimensional form of RouteSurfaces.
         - There are no Shadows when the light is directly shining on the Wall.

-- Mnemonic of LoadingSurfaceLocation decreases Risk.
+- Mnemonic of RouteSurfaceLocation decreases Risk.
-    - (LoadingSurfaceLocation)RelativeTo(Route, Climber, (Route+Climber))
+    - (RouteSurfaceLocation)RelativeTo(Route, Climber, (Route+Climber))
-    - Using a distinct part of the wall on the Climber’s side of an OutsideCornerWall as a guide for the LoadingSurface on the Hidden side of the CornerWall.
+    - Using a distinct part of the wall on the Climber’s side of an OutsideCornerWall as a guide for the RouteSurface on the Hidden side of the CornerWall.
     - TicMark
         - TicMark decreases Risk.
     - TicMark can’t be unseen, just like a story spoiler.
     - TicMarks prevent OnsightAttempt.
-    - Knowing the location of all the holds and LoadingSurfaces decreases Risk.
+    - Knowing the location of all the holds and RouteSurfaces decreases Risk.

 - Hold hidden under a Volume
-- LoadingSurface is Hidden around a CornerWall
+- RouteSurface is Hidden around a CornerWall
     - VerticalCornerWall (Arete)
     - HorizontalCornerWall (Bulge, TopOut)
         - Foothold is hidden from Climber since it is below a BulgeWall